z4f1r0v/zafirov.me/content/posts/traits_of_skilled_soft_eng.md

 - translation - enabling colleagues on both sides of the technical boundary to understand the problem statement so that you speak the same ubiquitous language[^1]
 - lowering [bus factor](https://en.wikipedia.org/wiki/Bus_factor) - being able to jump in and help/substitute colleagues regarding topics you don't work with daily
 - increased learning capabilities - when introduced to new technology if understand concepts in detail it really doesn't matter how that technology is marketed.
-Take away all the shiny lingo and you will come back to home base - the things that stood the test of time which are hidden by context and [accidental complexity](https://medium.com/swlh/how-to-avoid-accidental-complexity-in-software-design-2792ad99fddc).
+Take away all the shiny lingo, and you will come back to home base - the things that stood the test of time which are hidden by context and [accidental complexity](https://medium.com/swlh/how-to-avoid-accidental-complexity-in-software-design-2792ad99fddc).

 ## Conclusion